ubernostrum/blog/README.rst

 which powers it <https://github.com/ubernostrum/b_list>`_.

-This is essentially the bare-minimum blog application; it has models for entries and a way to categorize them, plus the necessary views and admin bits.
-I'm pretty happy with it, and will likely be extremely conservative about adding features; it's out here in public mainly to serve as a simple example of:
+This is essentially the bare-minimum blog application; it has models for entries and a way to categorize them, some nice text-to-HTML conversion, and the necessary views and admin bits.
+I'm pretty happy with it, and will likely be extremely conservative about adding features; it's out here in public mainly to serve as a simple example
+of:

 1. A useful, reusable blog app, and